IBM/CAST/docs/source/cast-big-data/logstash.rst

 The following is a brief introduction to the installation and configuration of the logstash service.
 CAST provides a set of sample configuration files in the repository at `csm_big_data/logstash/`.
-If the `ibm-csm-bds-*.noarch.rpm` rpm has been installed the sample configurations may be found in `/opt/ibm/csm/bigdata/logstash/`.
+If the |csm-bds| rpm has been installed the sample configurations may be found in `/opt/ibm/csm/bigdata/logstash/`.

 1. Install the logstash rpm and java 1.8.1+ (command run from directory with logstash rpm):